kenchan0130/intunewin/README.md

 ## Reference Implementation

-This implementation is inspired by [simeoncloud/IntuneAppBuilder](https://github.com/simeoncloud/IntuneAppBuilder), particularly:
+This implementation is inspired by [simeoncloud/IntuneAppBuilder](https://github.com/simeoncloud/IntuneAppBuilder).
-- Encryption key generation methods
-- intunewin file format structure
-- Metadata structure

 ## License